Abu-Salah-Musha-Lemon/image-prompt/README.md

 #### 9.Prompt:
 "A minimalist indoor spa featuring a sleek white marble Jacuzzi set into the floor.
 The room has clean architectural lines, soft natural lighting from a large skylight, and subtle neutral tones like beige, cream, and light gray.
 The walls are smooth plaster or stone, with a few carefully placed green plants for a touch of nature.
 The overall vibe is tranquil, modern, and elegant, with a sense of luxury and calm."
 #### 10.Prompt:
-<p>"A traditional Muslim dress for men, featuring a beautifully tailored thobe in a soft, light fabric, with intricate embroidery on the cuffs and collar.
+"A traditional Muslim dress for men, featuring a beautifully tailored thobe in a soft, light fabric, with intricate embroidery on the cuffs and collar.
 The thobe is a rich, deep shade of white, symbolizing purity, with a relaxed yet elegant fit.
 The man is wearing a keffiyeh or ghutra (head scarf) draped gracefully over his head, secured with an agal (black cord).
 The ensemble is paired with simple yet refined leather sandals.
-The setting is serene, with a hint of traditional Islamic architecture in the background, and the image evokes a sense of peace and dignity."</p>
+The setting is serene, with a hint of traditional Islamic architecture in the background, and the image evokes a sense of peace and dignity."
 #### 11.Prompt:
 #### 12.Prompt:
 #### 13.Prompt: